OsbornePro/BTPS-SecPack/README.md

 3. Copy and paste the contents of __Query to Create MSSQL DB Table__ into the query and click "Execute" This builds your SQL Database table where events will be imported.

 #### STEP 3.)
-Create Scheduled tasks
+Create Scheduled Task to Import Events into SQL Database
 1. Place the powershell script __Import-EventsHourly.ps1__ into C:\Users\Public\Documents (_this is to match the Task Template in this repo_) or wherever you prefer to store this script.
-Be sure to sign in with a trusted Code Signing Certificate in your environment to prevent it from running malicious code.
+Be sure to sign it with a trusted Code Signing Certificate in your environment _(Import Code Signing Cert Info __"Trusted Publishers"__ store in certmgr.msc)_ to prevent it from running malicious code.
 Modify the permissions so only administrators can modify the script.
+Have this run every hour on minute 55.
+This leaves time for the events to get imported into the SQL database.
+Then on the hour, have the next task run.
 2. Create a scheduled task that runs once an hour.
 You can use my template __TaskImportFile.xml__.
 Import this task and you should only need to define the user with Batch and Service permissions to run the script.
 ```powershell
 # PowerShell Command to use code signing certificate